TITLE 68: PROFESSIONS AND OCCUPATIONS

 L) Providers approved by another state's board of nursing.

-P) Any other accredited school, college or university, or State agency that provides CE in a form and manner consistent with this Section.
+O) Any other accredited school, college or university, State agency, federal agency, county agency or municipality that provides CE in a form and manner consistent with this Section.

 2) An entity seeking approval as a CE sponsor, not specifically listed in subsection (c)(1), shall submit an application, on forms supplied by the Division, along with the application fee specified in Section 1300.30(a)(5).
 The application shall include: